Apple's WWDC: What to expect

 Updates for iOS and macOS

-This is when Apple traditionally gives everyone a sneak peak at the next operating systems for iPads, iPhones and Macs.
+This is when Apple traditionally gives everyone a sneak peek at the next operating systems for iPads, iPhones and Macs.
 It gives developers time to make programs before fall's big iPhone releases.

 This is the iPhone's 10 year anniversary.
 In addition to releasing a special iPhone update later this year, a bigger than usual iOS update would also make sense.
 Beyond a visual overhaul, Apple could include updates to Apple Music and some core apps like Maps.
 Last year it tried to make Messages young and hip.
 The Snapchat-ification of iOS could continue, with more sharing features.